📚 How-To And Case Study For Quickly Executing A Product Recall Due To A Foodborne Illness

 Foodborne illnesses are not the sole cause of recalls.
 Retailers must also handle recalls caused by toxic or harmful products, manufacturing defects, and many other factors.

-The retailer has a responsibility to pull the affected product(s) off the shelves, quickly and reliably, to protect customers and reduce/eliminate the retailer’s liability.
+Retailers have a responsibility to pull the affected product(s) off the shelves, quickly and reliably, to protect customers and reduce/eliminate the retailer’s liability.

 Let us see how a multi-unit retailer with hundreds of stores can execute a product recall quickly and effectively across all stores, with verification and photo evidence.